emalherbi-zz/generator-play-ideia/README.md

 A generator for [Yeoman](http://yeoman.io/) when you need to quickly play web application with an idea.

-	It will create a HTML, CSS and Javascript minify file.
-	It can also add normalize.css, jQuery, Bootstrap.

 ## What's Yeoman (yo)?

 Yeoman helps you kickstart new projects, prescribing best practices and tools to help you stay productive.